jaimevalero/pandas_diff/README.md

 ## Why pandas diff ?
 Cases of use

-### Migrating from batch to an event driven architecture
+### Migrate from batch to event driven architecture

 In my work, we use a lot of data pipelines to get info from external platforms, (active directory, github, jira).
 We load the new data